-The following provisions are provided for employees called back to work on weekends, holidays, and for emergencies: Full-time employees-Minimum of two (2) hours shall be paid at the time and one-half rate and if called back on a sixth (6th) day of the work week; double time if called back on the seventh (7th) day of the work week; and if called to work on a holiday, an employee shall be paid double time, in addition to his regular holiday pay.
+The following provisions are provided for employees called back to work on weekends, holidays, and for emergencies: full-time employees-minimum of two (2) hours shall be paid at the time and one-half rate and if called back on a sixth (6^{th}) day of the work week; double time if called back on the seventh (7^{th}) day of the work week; and if called to work on a holiday, an employee shall be paid double time, in addition to his regular holiday pay.
 The employer has the prerogative to work the employee for the two (2) hour call back time.

-ARTICLE 15 Additional Work
+ARTICLE 14 Additional Work

-Section 1-Extra Hours
+Section 1-Extra Hours (School Year, Breaks, Summer)

-Eligibility: Employees who work less than 40 hours per week and are interested in working extra hours during the school year must state their interest in writing to the personnel office between May 1st and May 15th and between December 1st and December 15th of each year.
+Eligibility: Employees who are interested in working extra hours must state their interest in writing to the personnel office between May 1^{st} and May 15^{th} and between December 1^{st} and December 15^{th} of each year.